 THC has also been shown to decrease the number of awakenings throughout the night2.
-An animal trial found that a synthetic cannabinoid similar to THC was effective at attenuating seratonin-induced apnea by relaxing a muscle in the chin and tongue that has been implicated in the cause of the disorder1.
+An animal trial found that a synthetic cannabinoid similar to THC was effective at attenuating seratonin-induced apnea by stabilizing breathing patterns and supporting the upper airway muscles.1.
 Studies have also found that cannabinoids are effective for treating nightmares in military personnel with PTSD4,7.

 States That Have Approved Medical Marijuana for Sleep Disorders

 Minnesota has approved medical marijuana for obstructive sleep apnea, effective starting in July 2018.
 No states have approved medical marijuana for the treatment of early morning disorder.